Attention Economy

 We’re competing with sleep, on the margin.
 And so, it’s a very large pool of time.

-Sleeplessness is no longer just a personal problem in the modern society.
-Staying awake fuels the spinning wheels of capitalism.
+Sleeplessness has become systemic rather than personal in our lives.
+Staying awake helps keep the wheels of capitalism turning.
 The fact that the Netflix CEO's statement is in line with this reality is no accident.

 Persuasive Design

-The Stanford Persuasive Technology Lab has been creating attention-grabbing "magicians" for over 25 years.
-However, their magic is about our limitations, biases, and shortcomings rather than our intelligence.
-It should come as no surprise to hear that Instagram, the most "magical" program in the world, was created in this same facility.
+For over 25 years, the Stanford Persuasive Technology Lab has been developing attention-grabbing “magicians.”
+Their magic, however, exploits human limitations, biases, and vulnerabilities rather than intelligence.
+It should come as no surprise to hear that Instagram, the most "magical" program in the world, was created in this same environment.

 For a while now, these tools have continued performing their magic under the headline of “ethical persuasion,” allowing users to set their own limits under the heading “it could be good for you!”
 We're still not sure who thinks it's good.